JanusMilan/loging-scripts/programs_for_frontend_entries/ReadMe.txt

 → "known_frontend_errors.py" with known errors, which is used by the program "extract_and_analyze_frontend_errors.py"

 How to do the tests
-→ each program has its own directory in the "test_files" which contains the concrete test files, test instructions and programs
+→ each program has its own directory which contains the concrete test files, test instructions and programs